ramy1951/MySQL-DB-with-recovery1/src/README.md

          > Select an option: 7
          >

-**Note: There is not a lot of error handling done here, please use this at your own descresion this is meant to be a proof od concept only.
+**Note: There is not a lot of error handling done here, please use this at your own descresion this is meant to be a proof of concept only.